Visual Instruction Pretraining for Domain-Specific Foundation Models: Method

 \subsection{Downstream Finetuning}

 Once ViTP is complete, the pretrained ViT backbone is then extracted to serve as a powerful backbone network.
-For downstream applications, this pretrained ViT is integrated into a standard ViT-Adapter~\cite{vitadapter} and combined with task-specific heads for detection, segmentation, or other tasks.
+For downstream applications, the pretrained ViT is integrated into a standard ViT-Adapter~\cite{vitadapter} and combined with task-specific heads.
 The entire model is then finetuned on the target downstream dataset.
 This transfer learning approach leverages the rich, instruction-aware representations learned during ViTP, enabling faster adaptation and superior performance on specialized tasks.